Frameworkium/frameworkium.github.io/_pages/Command-Line-Options.md

 `browser`|  The browser on which you wish to run the tests.
 Defaults to `firefox` if not specified. |`firefox`, `chrome`, `safari`, `ie`, `opera`, `phantomjs`,`legacyfirefox`,`electron`,`custom`
-`maximise`| Maximise browser on opening (if possible) | e.g `true`/`false` `resolution`| Set browser dimensions to specific setting (if possible) | e.g. `1024x543` `firefoxProfile`| Provide a custom firefox profile when opening firefox - eg containing specific authentication settings preset [EDIT - see `customBrowserImpl` below for preferred method] | e.g. `path/to/myCustomFFProfile.profile`
+`maximise`| Maximise browser on opening (if possible) | e.g `true`/`false` `resolution`| Set browser dimensions to specific setting (if possible) | e.g. `1024x543` `firefoxProfile`| Provide a custom firefox profile when opening firefox - e.g. containing specific authentication settings preset [EDIT - see `customBrowserImpl` below for preferred method] | e.g. `path/to/myCustomFFProfile.profile`
 `chromeUserDataDir`| Set custom chrome user data directory for custom implementations [EDIT - see `customBrowserImpl` below for preferred method] | e.g. `path/to/chrome_user_data_dir`
 `customBrowserImpl`| Used alongside the `-Dbrowser=custom` param.
 Allows users to specify classname of their own browser implementation, for example for specifying a custom set of DesiredCapabilities | e.g. `ChromeIncognitoBrowserImpl`
 `headless`| Allows users to run Chrome or Firefox in a headless environment | e.g. `headless=true`